 Figure 5 shows the spectrophotometry residuals inferred from each of the 160 composite spectra, and the median of these residuals.
 There are sharp features associated with calcium and sodium absorption, probably originating in the Galactic interstellar medium, and with night sky emission lines.
-The most worrisome features are the wiggles below 4500 Å, with amplitude of ~ 3%, centered on Ca H and K, H δ , and H γ .
-The coincidence of these wiggles with known spectral features suggests that these residuals are caused by a systematic mismatch between the spectrophotometric standard stars and the model F-stars used in the calibration pipeline.
+The most worrisome features are the wiggles below 4500 Å, with amplitude of $\sim 3\%$, centered on Ca H and K, H δ , and H γ .
+These residuals are probably caused by a systematic mismatch between the spectrophotometric standard stars and the model F-stars used in the calibration pipeline.